Inside: Looking for last-minute gift ideas that aren’t junk? Get a gift quickly using one of these ideas!

 I’ll admit that with shipping this is more than I would normally spend on a mug but I knew my mom and sister would make good use of them and enjoy them a lot.
-While you couldn’t get it shipped in time for Christmas at this point, you could print out the design and gift the paper for them to see before it arrives.
+If it’s too late to get shipped in time for Christmas, you could print out the design and gift the paper for them to see before it arrives.

 5. Write a letter

-Writing a letter won’t cost you anything and may be the most meaningful gift that the recipient ever receives.
+Writing a letter won’t cost you anything and might be the most meaningful gift that the recipient ever receives.
 I heard a couple of years ago about a dad who gifts his kids letters each year telling them how he’s seen them grow and change that year.

 In a world where things often go unsaid, taking the time to write out your thoughts and feelings of the good things you see in that person would be such a gift.

 6. Buy a calendar & add important dates

 Buy an inexpensive calendar at a local dollar store.
 Fill in important family dates in the calendar for the recipient including important birthdays and anniversaries.

 I’ve also heard of people planning dates and writing those in on the calendar.
 I realize that could be a challenge this year, but at the least including the meaningful birthdays and anniversaries is a lovely idea.

 7. Get a board game

 A last-minute gift idea I love is board games.
 Our family loves board games.
 We included our 37 favorite board games here.

 If the recipient is limited on space, there are great card game options too that are easier to store.